colugomusic/dope/README.md

 Source will be copied from the specified location on your computer, `root/src/(dependency name)`

 #### remote-path
 Like `path`, but the source location is simply referenced instead of being copied into `root/src/(dependency name)`.
-The `--reacquire` option has no effect for `remote-path` dependencies.

 #### tag
 Only used with `git` to specify a tag.